tomayac/blogccasion/posts/2023/01/not-everyones-currently-building-for-the-web-but-probably-more-people-should.md

 public keys, or even end-entity certificates of their choice.
 Clients connecting to that server will treat all other certificates as invalid and refuse to make an HTTPS connection.
-The hope is that this renders "person-in-the-middle" attacks impossible, so platform-specific apps are more "secure" than web apps, where traffic can easily be sniffed with browser DevTools.
+The hope is that this renders "person-in-the-middle" attacks impossible, so platform-specific apps are more "secure" than Web apps, where traffic can easily be sniffed with browser DevTools.
 There are ways to [circumvent pinned certificates](https://codeshare.frida.re/@akabe1/frida-multiple-unpinning/) on all platforms, so it is mostly the theater of security at this point.